Matthew-Burkard/openrpc/docs/docs/security/index.md

 ## Authentication Overview

-We're going to create a user, store user info in a [JWT](https://jwt.io/), store that token in a request header, decode the token.
-This will use passlib to hash and salt passwords, and python-jose to encode user info in a JWT.
+We're going to create a user and store user data.
+Then, a sign-in process, will verify user credentials and return a [JWT](https://jwt.io/) with encoded user data.

 ## Authorization Overview

-Once we have an authenticated user we will create a system of permissions for users with authorization to determine whether a user may call a given method.
-We will pull the JWT from request headers and use it to get the user for to check permissions.
+Then we will write a server that pulls JWTs from request headers, decodes the token, and uses that data to check if the user has the proper permissions before calling a method.